3mdeb/news-and-ideas/blog/content/post/2020-08-21-booting-coreboot-on-cometlake.md

 	default "3rdparty/fsp/CometLakeFspBinPkg/CometLake1/FSP.fd" if SOC_INTEL_COMETLAKE
 ```

 Yes...
-There is only single pointer to Comet Lake FSP.
-Since the submodule have
+There is only a single pointer to Comet Lake FSP.
+Since the submodule
-not yet been updated to latest revision, I had to do it myself.
-Also I have
+have not yet been updated to latest revision, I had to do it myself.
+Also I
-added some quick workaround in the `src/mainboard/intel/coffeelake_rvp/Kconfig` (yes,
+have added some quick workaround in the
-this RVP is a Coffee Lake RVP variant) to include the correct FSP files:
+`src/mainboard/intel/coffeelake_rvp/Kconfig` (yes, this RVP is a Coffee Lake
+RVP variant) to include the correct FSP files:

 ```
 config FSP_HEADER_PATH